 Given that local governments (at least those with populations under 500,000) were largely left out of the direct aid opportunities through the CARES Act, there are efforts underway in Congress to include smaller cities and towns in future federal stimulus packages enacted to combat the COVID‑19 public health crisis.

 If you have questions or need assistance, please contact us.

 CARES Act, Division A; § 4001 et seq.

 CARES Act, Division A; § 4003(b)(4).

 For example, on April 7, 2020 Representative Chellie Pingree joined four other congressmen in introducing the Coronavirus Community Relief Act.
 The bill, as proposed, would provide $250 billion in funding to smaller units of government—those left out under the Coronavirus Relief Fund of the CARES Act.

 Governor Issues Third Executive Order Changing Property Tax Application Deadlines

 By: N. Joel Moser

-Superseding an earlier Executive Order regarding Maine’s property tax laws (dated March 31, 2020), Governor Janet Mills signed a new Executive Order changing the extended application date for Maine’s Current Land Use Tax Programs due to the COVID-19 civil emergency.
+Superseding an earlier Executive Order regarding ME’s property tax laws (dated March 31, 2020), Governor Janet Mills signed a new Executive Order changing the extended application date for ME’s Current Land Use Tax Programs due to the COVID-19 civil emergency.
 Effective April 9, 2020, the new Executive Order now extends the application deadline for the Current Land Use Tax Programs from April 1st until (1) the commitment date of the municipality or (2) 30 days after the termination of the emergency—whichever occurs first.
 The Current Land Use Tax Programs affected by this Executive Order include: